microse-rpc/microse-swoole/api.md

     - `serve(string $url)`
     - `serve(array $options)`
-- `connect($options): RpcClient` Connects to an RPC server according to the given URL or Unix socket
+- `connect($options): RpcClient` Connects to an RPC server according to the given URL or Unix socket filename, or provide a dict for detailed options.
     - `connect(string $url)`
     - `connect(array $options)`

-An microse application must use this class to create a root proxy in order to use its features.
+A microse application must use this class to create a root proxy in order to use its features.

 #### Serve and Connect to IPC

-If the first argument passed to `serve()` or `connect()` is a string of filename, the RPC connection will be bound to a Unix socket, AKA IPC, for
+If the first argument passed to `serve()` or `connect()` is a string of filename, the RPC connection will be bound to a Unix socket, a.k.a.
+IPC, for
 example:

 ```ts